7sDream/rikka/README.md

 This is intentional.
 The main design concept is simple, just `Upload-Copy-Close-Paste`, then you can forget Rikka.

 BTW: The preview image of Demo site is saved in Rikka too.
+(But Github will put images which in Markdown files into its own CDN to accelerate access)

 ## Plugins